Responding to coronavirus crisis, India slashes rates

 MUMBAI (Reuters) - The Reserve Bank of India slashed interest rates on Friday, following other central banks that have taken emergency measures to counter the economic fallout from the fast-spreading coronavirus pandemic.

-The RBI said it has decided to retain its accommodative stance as long as it is necessary to revive growth and mitigate the impact of coronavirus on the economy, while ensuring that inflation remains within the target.
+The RBI said it has decided to retain its accommodative stance as long as necessary to revive growth and mitigate the impact of coronavirus on the economy, while ensuring that inflation remains within the target.

 The six-member monetary policy committee (MPC) met earlier in the week to arrive at the decision.

-It cut the repo rate by 75 basis points to 4.40%, exceeding market expectations for a 50 basis point cut.
-The reverse repo rate was reduced 90 basis points to 4%.
-While the entire committee favoured a cut, they differed on the size of the cut, and voted in a 4-2 split to cut rates by this quantum, the RBI said.
+It cut the repo rate by 75 basis points (bps) to 4.40%, exceeding market expectations for a 50 bps cut.
+The reverse repo rate was reduced 90 bps to 4%.
+While the entire committee favoured a cut, they differed on the size and voted in a 4-2 split to cut rates by this quantum.

 “The MPC noted that macroeconomic risks both on the demand and supply side brought on by the pandemic could be severe,” Governor Shaktikanta Das said via video conference.